Tips for Dealing with Soot Damage

 - Never touch anything during your initial inspection, to avoid spreading the soot.

-- Wear gloves, a mask and long sleeves and pants when working in soot covered room to protect your skin and lungs.
+- Wear gloves, a mask, and long sleeves and pants when working in a soot-covered room to protect your skin and lungs.

 - Keep the room ventilated to minimize breathing in soot particles and allow smoky smells to dissipate.